Setting Aside A Small Claims Dismissal

 Overview

-When a small claims case is “dismissed,” the court terminates the case without a trial and prior to the case’s completion.
-A dismissal, in effect, denies the plaintiff’s claim to the money requested in the Small Claims Complaint (or a counterclaim), even though the merits of the case have never been heard by the court.
-A small claims case might be dismissed for a number of reasons, but usually it is because the plaintiff failed to comply with some court rule or order.
+When a small claims case is dismissed, the court terminates the case without a trial and prior to the case’s completion.
+A dismissal denies the plaintiff’s claim to the money requested in the Small Claims Complaint (or a counterclaim), even though the merits of the case have never been heard by the court.
+A small claims case might be dismissed for a number of reasons, but usually it is because the plaintiff failed to follow some court rule or order.
 For example, a small claims case could be dismissed if the plaintiff:

-To download a flowchart that shows how a small claims case moves through the court – and a couple of situations where a small claims case might be dismissed – click on one of the file names below:
+Download a flowchart that shows how a small claims case moves through the court – and a couple of situations where a small claims case might be dismissed – by clicking on one of the file names below:

 Flowchart – Overview of the Small Claims Process